 cumulative grade point average.

 Section 4.
-A student unable to meet the qualifications shall not be certified to hold office and the next eligible runner-up shall be installed in the office if there is no qualified runner-up, a special election shall be held during thefallsemester.
+A student unable to meet the qualifications shall not be certified to hold office and the next eligible runner-up shall be installed in the office if there is no qualified runner up, an appointment must be made to that position, pursuant to Article I; Section 14, relative to class seats.

 Article VI